Skip to main content

 • “Wonderful graphics, satisfying sounds, and it also has a skill tree so you can customise your loadout.”

-• “However, the contrasting harsh colors (mostly the brighter greens and pinks) combined with the pixel art style is very rough on the eyes, especially the background which should never pop out as much as the rest; it makes actual gameplay elements such as bullets from enemies hard to see!”
+• “The contrasting harsh colors (mostly the brighter greens and pinks) combined with the pixel art style are very rough on the eyes; the background pops out as much as the rest, making gameplay elements such as enemy bullets hard to see.”

 • replayability